MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureOSDisk](./Set-AzureOSDisk.md)
-Modifies the host cache mode of an azure_2 virtual machine.
+Modifies the host cache mode of an Azure virtual machine.

 ### [Set-AzurePublicIP](./Set-AzurePublicIP.md)
-Adds a Public IP to an azure_2 virtual machine.
+Adds a Public IP to an Azure virtual machine.

 ### [Set-AzureReservedIPAssociation](./Set-AzureReservedIPAssociation.md)